2016 Democratic National Convention: Michael Bloomberg

 Former New York City Mayor Michael Bloomberg spoke on the third night of the convention, where he emphasized that he is not a Democrat, but endorsed Clinton anyway to "defeat a dangerous demagogue".
 Bloomberg's speech aimed to convince centrist voters that voting for Clinton is the "responsible" thing to do, as Bloomberg argued Trump would be a dangerous and unpredictable president.
 Chris Cillizza of The Washington Post wrote that Bloomberg gave a "searing and effective critique" of a fellow New York billionaire.
 After the speech, Reihan Salam of Slate wondered whether Bloomberg's speech foreshadowed future ideological battles in the Democratic Party between moderate "Bloombourgeoisie" and liberal "Sandernistas".

-Deval Patrick

-The former Massachusetts Governor Deval Patrick speak Hillary as the next United States's hope with project against racism, continue of project of President Obama.
-Patrick says Hillary as allied more capacity for defeats Trump and augmented of protects against of Republican candidate.

 Tim Kaine

-Having been nominated by acclamation earlier in the day, Kaine accepted the Democratic vice presidential nomination on the night of July 27.
+Having been nominated by acclamation earlier in the day, Kaine accepted the Democratic vice-presidential nomination on the night of July 27.
 In one of his first major national speeches, Kaine discussed his life story, including his childhood as the son of an ironworker, his time in Honduras, and his response to the Virginia Tech shooting.
 Kaine also attacked Trump, arguing that, in contrast to Clinton, Trump had failed to explain what he would do once in office.
 Kaine performed an impression of Trump, mockingly repeating "believe me," and then arguing that Trump's past showed that he cannot be trusted.
 Kaine also strongly endorsed Clinton as the most qualified candidate for president, calling her lista, Spanish for "ready".
 After the speech, Morgan Winsor of ABC News noted the many Twitter users who described Kaine as "your friend's overly nice dad".